-- Filip Lauwereys, ASIST
+- Filip Lauwereys, SAM Consultant at ASIST

 - Josef Hans Lara, Licensing Guru at Big Bang Innovation Services Inc.

 - Paul DeGroot, Principal Consultant at Pica Communications

 - Karl O’Doherty, CEO at SAM360

 - Microsoft licensing is complicated.
 Often, the same software can be licensed a number of ways.
 It’s difficult to know which edition and licensing model is best.